mongodb/docs/source/includes/api/list-tables/create-cluster-request-body.rst

        - 4.0
        - 4.2
        - 4.4
+       - 5.0

-       If omitted, |service| deploys a cluster that runs MongoDB 4.4.
+       If omitted and you also set **versionReleaseSystem** to **LTS** or you omit **versionReleaseSystem**, |service| deploys a cluster that runs MongoDB 4.4.

        You must deploy MongoDB **4.4** if
        **"providerSettings.instanceSizeName" : "M2"** or **"M5"**.

-       |service| always deploys the cluster with the latest stable
+       If you specify this field, |service| always deploys the cluster with the latest stable patch release of the specified version.
-       release of the specified version.
-You can upgrade to a newer version of MongoDB when you
-       :doc:`modify a cluster </reference/api/clusters-modify-one>`.
+       You can upgrade to a newer version of MongoDB when you :doc:`modify a cluster </reference/api/clusters-modify-one>`.

+       You must omit mongoDBMajorVersion field if you set **versionReleaseSystem** to **CONTINUOUS**.

    * - name
      - string